What Size Battery Do I Need? Car Battery Group Size Explained

 It’s your choice whether you say “wet cell” or “flooded.”
 Still, these are the initial lead-acid batteries made specifically for cars.

-What is the cause for that?
+What is the justification for that?

 What you want to check is the water level, which a wet cell battery uses to produce power.
-As the charge cycles, it loses water, meaning you’ll have to add distilled water about once per monthly cycle.
+As the charge cycles, it loses water, meaning you’ll have to add distilled water about once per standard cycle.

 SLI stands for Starting, Lighting, and Ignition, and as you might have guessed, this is what they’re in charge of.
-These deliver a short burst of power to get the vehicle started.
+These deliver a brief burst of power to get the vehicle started.
 They also power the lights and ignition.
 After that, it’s up to the alternator to keep things running.

 The second variation is a deep cycle (also called a marine battery).